RiccardoCalcagno/ET_telefono_calcio/README.md

 ## 🧠 Learning Objectives

-By completing this project, teh students will be introduced to:
+By completing this project, the students will be introduced to:

 - The basign compontes of the Unity Editor UI and its core functionality.
 - Designing and configuring complex prefabs (goal, ball, spaceship)